Except for FullWeight Black, Batch 5 Fabric is now being made into garments.

 In November of 2019, we sent to AWC a purchase order requesting they turn the rest of the Batch 5 fiber into finished Fabric.

 AWC was working on our PO when the virus pretty well shut things down, and it has been very difficult ever since.
-However, AWC did manage to spin Batch 5 into yarn, and that yarn has been woven into loom-state fabric by MTL.
+But ... it looks like that is history.